rwemakevin/twitter-clone/README.md

 ## Used Tools and Technologies

 - ReactJS
-- Redux
+- Redux (How can I install Redux)
-- Ant design
+- Ant design (what's Ant design)?

 ## Available Scripts & how to run this project on your local machine